davidbeard741/arcticfrenz-data/README.md

     logger.info("All items have valid 'holder' values.
 Moving to the next priority.")

-    # New Step 3: Prioritize if 'when acquired' is not a Unix epoch timestamp
     for index, item in enumerate(nft_metadata):
         if index in processed_indices:
             continue